PabloSzx/crypto-use/README.md

 });

 const encrypted_object = encrypt_object({
-  // object encryption keeps all the outer keys of the object, but encrypts all the values (except "_id")
+  // object encryption keeps all the outer keys of the object, but encrypts all the values
+  // except the keys specified by "ignore_keys" which has to be an array of strings

   // data must to be an object
   data: {
     _id: '5cd223c243ed3900220f8ee5',
     hello: 'world',
   },
   secret_key: 'your-totally-secure-key',
+  ignore_keys: ['_id'], // optional, by default "ignore_keys" contains "_id"
 });
 ```